-Please note, if coverage was obtained through MNsure, contact MNsure to notify them of the life event and to exercise your right for a special enrollment.
+For coverage obtained through MNsure, eligibility for special enrollment periods will be as determined by MNsure.
+Please note, if you purchased your coverage through MNsure, contact MNsure to notify them of the qualifying event and to exercise your right for a special enrollment period.
+Coverage is effective on the date established by MNsure.
+Contact MNsure for information about the limitations of each special enrollment period.